project-fifo/docs/technical/api/sessions.rst

    :status 302: redirect to the session :http:get:`/sessions/(uuid:session)`
    :status 400: body missing user or password field
    :status 403: the provided information is invalid for login
-   :status 449: the user requres MFA but no ``otp`` parameter was passed
+   :status 449: the user requires MFA but no ``otp`` parameter was passed
    :status 503: one or more subsystems could not be reached

    :<json string user: user to log in